 Repeat step 10 with the roof plane on the other side of the Dutch hip.

-Select 3D> Create Perspective View> Perspective Full Overviewfrom the menu.
+Select 3D> Create Perspective View> Perspective Full Overviewto see the results.